 Here we learn that being admired by others, being respected, having wealth and power - will not make us happy.
 Even with all these things, we are still empty inside.
 Yet when we help others, when we are merciful to others, when we love others, and when we serve others, we get a glimpse of happiness.
 This is because serving is part of our natural identity, and this world is set up to teach us this - if we choose to learn it.

 The ultimate happiness is to return to our natural position as God's loving servant.
 While the physical world is ultimately set up to teach us that we are servants, we will still never be forced to become God's loving servants.
 In fact, quite the contrary.
 For those who begin the path towards resuming their position as God's loving servant, the mechanisms of the physical world tempt us and test us even harder.

 Why?
 This is God's way of making sure that we really want to return to Him.
 He isn't looking for a convenient decision.
 He is looking for us to commit ourselves.

+Is there another world?Yes.
 The spiritual world is quite the opposite place from the physical world.
 While we in the physical world are each trying to be the greatest, those inhabitants of the spiritual world are trying to give more and more of themselves.
-They want to be the servants.
+They want to be servants.
 They want to give themselves to God and God's associates.
 They each see themselves as the lowest and God as the greatest, and other children of God as greater than themselves.

 This is the consciousness that pervades the spiritual world - the consciousness that brings complete fulfillment.
 No one is empty in the spiritual world - as we are here in the physical world.
 Here, even the most wealthy, powerful and well-respected of us who are not loving and serving God are empty within.

-This is how Jesus saves: by his teachings.
+This is how Jesus can save us: by his teachings.
 And what was his greatest teaching?